 Okay, there’s a good chance you already know pretty well what credit is.
 It’s essentially the ability to buy something without having to pay for it up front because a lender trusts that you’ll pay eventually.
 However, have you ever stopped to think about why so many companies are willing to lend you money in advance and what the catch might be for you?

-Credit comes in many forms these days.
-You can get a personal loan, a line of credit (such as your credit card), or a direct loan.
+Credit comes in many forms these days, such as personal loans, lines of credit (such as your credit card), and loans directly tied to a specific purchase.
 Your loan or line of credit might have collateral or not (collateral being a physical belonging you forfeit if you default on the credit — such as a home or car).
 And you can get the credit from a bank or credit card company or even from a company selling you goods.

 However, no matter what form you get credit in, it almost always comes with one catch: Interest.
 Interest is when the issuer charges you a percentage of what you’ve borrowed each month to hold a balance on that credit account.
 It’s the reason companies are willing to lend you money — because, on average, they’ll make their money back and then some.